We’re here to help answer some of your frequently asked questions about summer learning

 How do Tutorials work?

 Tutorials help students by identifying and filling grade-level gaps in learning.
 For example, your student might have had to skip over a concept during the past school year to keep up with unit work.
 Tutorials help them rewind to the missed concept, practice it, and master it.
-While Tutorials aren’t for credit, your student will be assessed before and after to show them their progress, which helps them build confidence.
+While Tutorials aren’t for credit, your student will be assessed before and after to show them their progress, which helps to build confidence.

 Does my student have to be online at specific times on specific days?